Niagara Region and other levels of government offer the following tax rebates and deferral programs:

 To be eligible, an applicant must:

 This program is administered by the Province of Ontario.
-Visit Ontario's Ontario Senior Homeowners' Property Tax Grant web page for more information on eligibility and how to apply.
+Visit Ontario's Ontario Senior Homeowners' Property Tax Grant web for more information on eligibility and how to apply.

 - or -